kenjik9881/507FinalProject/Readme.md

 - I received assistance from Anand Doshi, a Graduate Student Instructor at the University of Michigan, with this project.
   In particular, he helped with the usage of Selenium and Webdriver, two packages that allowed me to scrape information from portions of coinmarketcap.com that were coded in Javascript
+- This code also re-uses code from previous projects in UMSI's SI 507 course specifically the code to cache data and to set up a PSQL database.